Days of hot weather grip Southern Europe, North Africa - The Boston Globe

 A German tourist in Rome concurred.

-As in past years, Croatia's Adriatic Sea resorts were hosting hundreds of thousands of tourists.
-But those stepping out of the sea sweltered as temperatures reached 39 C (102 F) on the coast on Wednesday.
+As in past years, Croatia’s Adriatic Sea resorts were hosting hundreds of thousands of tourists.
+But those stepping out of the sea sweltered as temperatures reached 102 degrees on the coast on Wednesday.

-Crops and farm animals were suffering from days of extremely high temperature, too.
+Crops and farm animals were suffering from days of extremely high temperatures, too.

-The Italian agriculture lobby Coldiretti said Thursday that 20% of the tomato crop in Italy's south was lost due to torrid heat and humidity.
+The Italian agriculture lobby Coldiretti said Thursday that 20 percent of the tomato crop in Italy’s south was lost due to torrid heat and humidity.
 Italy exports nearly 2 billion euros ($2.4 billion) worth of tomatoes and tomato products like canned or bottled sauce throughout the world.

 Advertisement

-Dairy farmers in southern Italy estimated that the heat wave meant cows were eating less, producing 20% less milk and drinking double the usual amount of water.
+Dairy farmers in southern Italy estimated that the heat wave meant cows were eating less, producing 20 percent less milk, and drinking double the usual amount of water.

-While much attention has focused on southern Europe's heat crisis, it was even hotter on the North African shore of the Mediterranean Sea.
-Temperatures hit 50 C (122 F) in Tunisia, a record high for the country.
-The last previous high was 48.2 C (nearly 119 F) in 1968.
+While much attention has focused on southern Europe’s heat crisis, it was even hotter on the North African shore of the Mediterranean Sea.
+Temperatures hit 122 in Tunisia, a record high for the country.
+The last previous high was nearly 119 in 1968.

 Blazes have devoured forest and brush areas in Greece and in southern Italy for days.

-In Italy, temperatures in the mid-40s C (over 110 F) in inland parts of Sardinia, Calabria and Sicily made for ripe fire conditions.
+In Italy, temperatures above 110 degrees in inland parts of Sardinia, Calabria, and Sicily made for ripe fire conditions.
 But long spells of drought also were blamed.
-By the start of summer in Italy, vegetation had already withered from lack of rain and “essentially became fuel” for wildfires, Italian Civil Protection official Luigi D'Angelo told Italian state TV.
+By the start of summer in Italy, vegetation had already withered from lack of rain and “essentially became fuel” for wildfires, Italian Civil Protection official Luigi D’Angelo told Italian state TV.

-Michele Calamaio in Rome, Barry Hatton in Lisbon, Jovana Gec in Belgrade, Sylvie Corbet in Paris, contributed reporting.